-The Bible teaches us to take a strong stand against evil and sin.
-Abuse is both.
+The Bible teaches us to stand firm against evil and sin; abuse is both.
 Ephesians 5:11 says, “Have nothing to do with the fruitless deeds of darkness, but rather expose them.”
-This response is not just for the benefit of the abused, but also the abuser.
-When we contribute to the abuser’s delusions that they can do what they want with no consequences, we support their destructive path, which isn’t loving at all.
+This response is for the benefit of the abused and the abuser.
+When we contribute to the abuser’s delusions that they can do what they want without consequences, we support their destructive path, which isn’t loving at all.

-Since abusers often flip the script, it can sometimes be difficult to tell who is the abusive spouse, especially when they both are claiming to be the victim.
-To complicate this situation even further, after years of abuse, some victims develop reactions to the abuse (anger, depression, self-harming behaviors, addictions, infidelity, etc.), that can cause people to wrongly conclude that the victim is the abuser.
-Abusers are delighted to showcase their victim’s shortcomings to draw attention away from their own behaviors and convince others that the victim is mainly to blame for the marital problems.
+Since abusers often flip the script, it can sometimes be difficult to tell who the abusive spouse is, especially when they both claim to be the victim.
+To complicate this situation even further, after years of abuse, some victims develop reactions to the abuse (anger, depression, self-harming behaviors, addictions, infidelity, etc.) that can cause people to wrongly conclude that the victim is the abuser.
+Abusers are delighted to showcase their victim’s shortcomings to draw attention away from their behaviors and convince others that the victim is mainly to blame for the marital problems.

 While being a victim neither excuses sinful reactions to abuse nor indicates that the victim doesn’t have changes they need to make, it certainly doesn’t mean the victim is an abuser.